 How to Conduct an Informational Interview

-Every time someone asks me what I did to secure a job before graduation, I give them some variation of: network, network, network.
-(Sometimes it’s “coffee, coffee, coffee!”)
-This is my biggest piece of advice, because it’s what led me to my current position at Olive & Company.
+Every time someone asks me what I did to secure a job before graduation, I give them some variation of "network, network, network."
+(Sometimes it’s “coffee, coffee, coffee”).
+This is my biggest piece of advice, because it’s what led me to my role at Olive & Company.

-But, what do you actually do once you’ve locked down an informational interview?
+But what do you do once you’ve locked down an informational interview?
 Here are a few tips to get you started and help you feel more confident going in:

 If you haven’t heard from someone in a week or two, don’t be afraid to reach out again.
 They may have forgotten about your message as it made its way to the bottom of their inbox (this doesn’t mean they don’t want to talk to you).
-Consider sending a follow-up message like: “Hello [person’s name], I am reaching out again to see if I could buy you a coffee and ask you a few questions about your role at [company name] and how you got started.
+Consider sending a follow-up message like: “Hello [person’s name], I am reaching out again to see if I can buy you a cup of coffee and ask you about your role at [company name] and how you got started.
 Let me know at your earliest convenience when you might be available.
 I look forward to meeting you!”

 Pro tip: Saying “I look forward to meeting you” as opposed to “I look forward to hearing from you” comes across more confident, because it assumes that this person will, in fact, reply and set up a time to meet.
 I do it when proposing my freelance services, too.
 Rather than “I look forward to speaking with you,” I sign off with, “I look forward to working with you,” because it shows I am confident that they’ll choose to work with me.
 I swear it works!

 Once they respond, be flexible!
 Chances are, you have more time in your schedule than they have in theirs, so be sure to provide as many available dates and times as you can.
 Ask them what works best for their schedule, and accommodate their request.
 The person you’re meeting with will appreciate your patience, flexibility, and cooperation, which gives you brownie points before the interview has even begun.